 Figure \ref{V(w)} depicts the value functions $\bar{V}$ (left panel) and $V$ (right panel) at time $t=0$, with respect to the initial wealth $w$, associated to the optimal strategy computed above, when the market state is good (solid line) or bad (dashed line).
 The two panels exhibit the same behavior: the optimal value functions are increasing functions of wealth, in both regimes.
 It is worth noting that values reached by functions $\bar{V}$ and $V$ are always higher in a 'bull' market, as it is reasonable.
 Furthermore, we can also point out that different economic conditions imply different value functions and that this gap becomes greater when the insurer, beyond investing in the financial market, also writes an insurance contract.

 Next, we investigate the indifference price of a pure endowment policy, in order to highlight the dependence of a life insurance contract on mortality force and time to expiration.
 In view of the probabilistic representation provided in Section $5$, the indifference price charged by the insurer is determined as for every $(t,\lambda) \in [0,T] \times \Rp$.
 We employ this formula, using the standard Monte Carlo method (with parameter $M=5000$) to evaluate expectations with respect to the probability measure $\P$.
 From expression \eqref{PREZZOESNUM}, we point out that economic regimes do not affect the price which instead strongly depends on the risk aversion coefficient and the risk-free interest rate.
 In particular, it is easy to see that the indifference price increases as risk aversion increases and, at the same time, it decreases as long as the interest rate increases.
-Further, since the dependence on the mortality rate $\lambda$ is not explicit, we would like to analize numerically how the hazard rate affects the price of the life insurance policy involved.
+Furthermore, since the dependence on the mortality rate $\lambda$ is not explicit, we would like to numerically analyze how the hazard rate affects the price of the life insurance policy involved.
 First of all, we show the impact of changing initial mortality rate on the indifference price charged at the beginning of the time interval.

-In Figure \ref{P(lambda0)} we observe that larger force of mortality decreases the indifference price $P_0$ charged by the insurer at time $t=0$, as it is reasonable to expect for such type of insurance contracts.
+In Figure \ref{P(lambda0)} we observe that the larger force of mortality decreases the indifference price $P_0$ charged by the insurer at time $t=0$, as is reasonable to expect for such types of insurance contracts.
 This is consistent with common intuition as, under higher mortality, an endowment payout is less likely.

 Finally, we investigate the evolution of indifference price over time.
-For the sake of simplicity, we assume constant mortality (such as in some numerical experiments of \citep{YOUNGMOORE}).
-In this framework, we calculate the indifference premium related to a pure endowment policy for our insurer and we plot it as a function of time to maturity.
+For simplicity, we assume constant mortality (such as in some numerical experiments of \citet{YOUNGMOORE}).
+In this framework, we calculate the indifference premium related to a pure endowment policy for the insurer and we plot it as a function of time to maturity.